JPCMarques/JPCMarques_Old.github.io/_book-hunters/chapter-2.md

 "NO!
 STOP!" - it began to fly towards Raynell

-Just as Guardian finished yelling, black tentacle-like things formed a circle around Raynell, undulating and growing in size, their tips moving towards a point above his head, until they finally enveloped Raynell in a cage.
+Just as Guardian finished yelling, black tentacle-like things formed a circle around Raynell, undulating and growing in size, their tips moving towards a point above his head, until they finally enveloped him in a cage.